Tactical Hedging: A Tricky Balancing Act

 One of the problems with hedging is that you can’t know beforehand (i.e., when the hedge position is implemented) whether the hedging derivative will end up being profitable or unprofitable.
 This fact, however, shouldn’t be an overriding concern.
 Rather, the determining factor should be an assessment of whether or not the company wants to bear the risk of the exposure in question.
 For instance, if a company is in the widget business and not the foreign exchange business, it would seem odd for that company to maintain an aversion to foreign exchange rate changes — given that tools are readily available to eliminate this risk.

 After one weighs the factors cited above, whether to hedge or not is then reduced to a decision about whether to seek realizations of the prospective outcomes that could be reliably predicted with the use of a derivative instrument.
 To illustrate this point, let’s consider a company that is exposed to the risk of rising interest rates in connection with variable-rate funding.
 The two most basic alternative tools for managing this risk are interest rate swaps and interest rate caps.
-Swaps allow the company to exchange its variable-rate payments for known, fixed cash flows, effectively converting the variable-rate funding mechanism
+Swaps allow the company to exchange its variable-rate payments for known, fixed cash flows, effectively converting the variable-rate funding mechanism to fixed-rate debt.

 The cap, on the other hand, assures realizing no more than a maximum interest expense, with the prospect of allowing for lower interest costs if interest rates stay below a critical level defined by the cap’s strike rate.
 Importantly, swaps are generally entered into without any initial payment for the derivative, while caps require the payment of a premium to the cap seller.

 Choosing between a swap and a cap should reflect the fact that the hedger is confronted with trade-off considerations.
 The accompanying chart (below), which compares the potential outcomes of these two respective hedge tools, helps to clarify these issues.